-Why Your Company Sucks at Social Media
+Why Your Company Sucks at Social Media, Digital Marketing, and PR

 But right now, it's still the external communicators who are being trained to use social media.
-Until we start offering leadership and management the interdisciplinary social media training they need to understand how these emerging channels impact their vision, and how to realistically translate that vision into realistic strategies, I fear the true promise of social media will remain just out of reach.
+Until we start offering leadership and management the interdisciplinary social media training they need to understand how these emerging channels impact their vision and how to translate that vision into realistic strategies, I fear the true promise of social media will remain just out of reach.